jfspps/howtos/SoftwareEngineering/Methdologies.md

 Some teams also define _lead times_ which establish the time between task conception and task completion.
 This tends to be more useful or helpful for product managers.
 Knowing the task's cycle time and lead time allows the team to optimise subsequent project plans whenever they deem it necessary.

 The main restriction imposed on a Kanban approach is the number of tasks assigned to a particular column.
 When a task can be advanced to the next stage (from "To Do" to "Testing" or similar), it shows where the team as a whole is with respect the overall project development.
-If there are too few tasks in the "To Do" column, considering the number of team members available, the product manager can call a meeting and adjust the kanban baord.
+If there are too few tasks in the "To Do" column, considering the number of team members available, the product manager can call a meeting and adjust the kanban board.
 If a task is stuck in a column for a period longer than a typical cycle time, then the team can pitch in to help where needed.

 ## Issue trackers